ThemeFuse/Unyson-Documentation/extension/builder/index.rst

     }
     FW_Option_Type::register('FW_Option_Type_Lists_Builder');

-This is the minimum builder possible.
+That's it, the new builder was created.
 Use it in your post options to see what it shows at this point.

 .. note::